woguta/Bacterial-WGS/Illumina.md

  II) Genome completeness

 Assesses the presence or absence of highly conserved genes (orthologs) in an assembly/ ensures that all regions of the genome have been sequenced and assembled.
 It's performed using BUSCO (Benchmarking Universal Single-Copy Orthologs).
-Ideally, the sequenced genome should contain most of these highly conserved genes. they're lacking or less then the genome is not complete.
+Ideally, the sequenced genome should contain most of these highly conserved genes.
+If they're lacking or less then the genome is not complete.

 I) For one sample